 Wait List Procedures

 Wait Lists are maintained in the Registrar’s Office.
 This cannot be done online.
-If you wish to be placed on the wait list for a spring course please fill out the appropriate form at the Registrar’s Office.
+If you wish to be placed on the wait list for a course please fill out the appropriate form in the Registrar’s Office.

 Add or Drop Classes